 Getting your child to school shouldn’t be the hardest part of the day.
 But for many SEND families, the school run is a daily battle - unsuitable routes, sensory overload on buses, meltdowns in the car, or a school placement that’s miles away because there’s nothing suitable nearby.

-Your local authority has legal duties around school transport, and they're broader than most parents realise.
+Your Local Authority (LA) has legal duties around school transport, and they’re broader than most parents and carers realise.

 The basic duty